argonne-lcf/user-guides/docs/polaris/visualization/paraview-manual-launch.md

 ![Edit server](images/edit-server.png)

 Click "Configure".
-In the next window there is an option to set up how Paraview server will be launched, and the default is "Manual".
+In the next window there is an option to set up how ParaView server will be launched, and the default is "Manual".
 Leave it on "Manual" and click "Save".

 You will use these settings when establishing the connection.

-## Launching the Paraview server on Polaris
+## Launching the ParaView server on Polaris

 You can launch an interactive session on Polaris compute nodes with the following command (adjust parameters as needed to match your allocation, desired number of nodes, queue, walltime, and filesystems):